 Check for updated drivers for your hardware, especially your video card.
-If you’re using custom scaling, try reverting back to the default scaling level to test.
-An issue was reported in Windows 10 where Explorer crashed repeatedly when scaling was set to 175% or higher, in certain configurations.
+Try reverting to the default scaling level to test if you’re using custom scaling.
+An issue was reported in Windows 10, where Explorer crashed when scaling was set to 175% or higher in specific configurations.

 If all else fails, here are your options (in no particular order):

-- Post your issue in a Windows forum mentioning in detail what exactly you’ve tried earlier.
-If someone can help with debugging your Explorer crash dump, the root cause may be determined easily.
+- Post your issue in a Windows forum, mentioning what you’ve tried earlier.
+Then, if someone can help with debugging your Explorer crash dump, the root cause may be determined easily.

-- Consider a reset, or repair installation.
-Be sure to backup your data first, whatever repair method you may use to reinstall the Operating System.
+- Consider resetting Windows or performing a repair installation.
+Please be sure to backup your data beforehand whatever repair method you use.

 One small request: If you liked this post, please share this?One "tiny" share from you would seriously help a lot with the growth of this blog.
 Some great suggestions: